-Closely held local businesses operate in a corporate form.
+Most closely held local businesses operate in corporate form.

-3.2 Corporate Rates and Individual Rates
+3.2 Individual Rates and Corporate Rates

-Employees are required to be taxed at source by the Pay As You Earn (PAYE) system.
-There are no specific rules to stop self-employed professionals generating income through a company, however, where the facts and circumstances indicate that an individual is in substance an employee, the employer is required to treat them as such for PAYE purposes.
-However, on receipt of income personally (for example salary, director's fees or dividends) they will be taxed at personal tax rates.
+Where the facts and circumstances indicate that an individual is an employee, their employer is required to deduct tax at source by the Pay As You Earn (PAYE) system.
+However, there are no specific rules to stop self-employed professionals from generating income through a company, although on receipt of personal income (eg, salary, director's fees or dividends) they will be taxed at personal tax rates.

-3.3 Accumulation Earnings for Investment Purposes
+3.3 Accumulating Earnings for Investment Purposes

-There are no specific rules to stop closely held corporations from accumulating earnings for investment purposes.
-There are general anti-avoidance provisions though, which apply to transactions or arrangements deemed to be artificial or fictitious.
+There are no specific rules to prevent closely held corporations from accumulating earnings for investment purposes.
+There are general anti-avoidance provisions, however, which apply to transactions or arrangements deemed to be artificial or fictitious.

-3.4 Sales of Shares in Closely Held Corporations
+3.4 Sales of Shares by Individuals in Closely Held Corporations

-There are no specific rules that apply in this respect to closely held corporations.
+There are no specific rules relating to individual's tax on dividends and the sale of shares in closely held corporations.

-Ordinarily resident individuals are taxed on dividends at normal personal tax rates, with a tax credit given for tax suffered by a company in generating the profits being distributed.
+Resident individuals are taxed on dividends at normal personal tax rates, with a tax credit given for Gibraltar tax suffered by a company in generating the profits being distributed.
 Generally, only profits which were taxable in Gibraltar on an underlying company are taxable on the individual once distributed.

-Capital gains are outside the scope of taxation in Gibraltar, therefore the gain on sale of shares would not be taxable, subject to general anti-avoidance provisions, which apply to transactions or arrangements deemed to be artificial or fictitious.
+Capital gains are outside the scope of taxation in Gibraltar, therefore the gain on the sale of shares would not be taxable, subject to general anti-avoidance provisions, which apply to transactions or arrangements deemed to be artificial or fictitious.

-3.5 Sales of Shares in Publicly Traded Corporations
+3.5 Sales of Shares by Individuals in Publicly Traded Corporations

 Dividends from a company whose shares are quoted on a recognised stock exchange are not taxable.

-Capital gains are outside the scope of tax in Gibraltar.
+Likewise, capital gains are outside the scope of tax in Gibraltar.